J. E. B. Stuart: Legacy and memorials

-Like his intimate friend, Stonewall Jackson, General J. E. B. Stuart was a legendary figure and is considered one of the greatest cavalry commanders in American history.
+Like his intimate friend, Stonewall Jackson, General J. E. B. Stuart was a legendary figure and is considered, excepting for Phil Sheridan, to be one of the greatest cavalry commanders in American history.
 His friend from his federal army days, Union Major General John Sedgwick, said that Stuart was "the greatest cavalry officer ever foaled in America."
 Jackson and Stuart, both of whom were killed in battle, had colorful public images, although the latter's seems to have been more deliberately crafted.
 Wert wrote about Stuart:

 Stuart had been the Confederacy's knight-errant, the bold and dashing cavalier, attired in a resplendent uniform, plumed hat, and cape.
 Amid a slaughterhouse, he had embodied chivalry, clinging to the pageantry of a long-gone warrior.
 He crafted the image carefully, and the image befitted him.
 He saw himself as the Southern people envisaged him.
 They needed a knight; he needed to be that knight.

 Stuart's birthplace, Laurel Hill, located in Patrick County, Virginia, was purchased by the J.E.B.
 Stuart Birthplace Preservation Trust, Inc., in 1992 to preserve and interpret it.
 In December 2006, a personal Confederate battle flag, sewn by Flora Stuart, was sold in a Heritage Auction for $956,000 (including buyer's premium), a world-record price for any Confederate flag.
 The 34-inch by 34-inch flag was hand-sewn for Stuart by Flora in 1862, and Stuart carried it into some of his most famous battles.